n8design/htwoo/REACT-CHANGELOG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 2.5.2 - 2024-June-17

+- Documentation Fixes
+- HOOButtonMenu - Updates for new class names and html attributes in htwoo-core
+- HOOVerticalNav - Updates for new class names and html attributes in htwoo-core

 ## 2.5.1 - 2024-June-04

 >In support of HTWOO-CORE v2.5.0